kanopi/drupal-starter/docs/ABOUT.md

   * development.services.yml (becuase we server our own)
 2. Append additional information to existing files.
   * robots.txt

-  * settings.php
+These files are kept in /assets and allow us to keep the robots.txt file in the default state, but add the customizations we need for our project.

-These files are kept in /assets and allow us to keep the original settings.php and robots.txt files in the default state, but add the customizations we need for our project.
+We had some projects where the `settings.php` file was appended too but the Kanopi approach now is to commit all changes as needed to `web/sites/default/settings.php` as that is a standard practice.

 ## Testing